Nic3Guy/oh-my-zsh-galpolak/README.md

 ## Features

+- **Multi-line prompt with dual arrows**:
+  - First line shows directory and git info
+  - Second line shows arrow for command input
-- **Multi-line prompt with arrows**: Command input on a separate line with status-colored arrows (green for success, red for failure)
+  - Both arrows share the same color based on last command status (green for success, red for failure)
 - **Git branch on the right**: Branch name aligned to the right side of the terminal
 - **Modified files count**: Shows the number of modified files in yellow brackets `[3]`
 - **Visual separators**: Clean dividers between prompts and command outputs